 What is a zoo?

-The Zoo Licensing Act 1981, as amended, defines a zoo as “an establishment where wild animals are kept for exhibition to the public otherwise than for the purposes of a circus and otherwise than in a pet shop.”
-The Act states that it “applies to any zoo to which members of the public have access, with or without charge for admission, on more than seven days in any period of 12 consecutive months, whether or not a fee is charged.
+This applies to any zoo to which members of the public have access on more than seven days in any period of 12 consecutive months, whether or not a fee is charged.
 The Act also applies to any zoo to which members of the public do not have access if a licence is already in force in respect of it.

 What is a “wild animal”?

-The Act defines “wild animals” simply as “animals not normally domesticated in Great Britain” and, therefore, is not restricted to animals which are savage by their nature.
+The Act defines “wild animals” as “animals not normally domesticated in Great Britain” and, therefore, is not restricted to animals which are savage by nature.

-No further guidance is given in the Act and, therefore, it will ultimately be for the Courts to interpret the definition as to what a wild animal is.
-In doing so, the Courts will apply the rules of Statutory Interpretation under which they are ordinarily required to interpret words literally i.e. in accordance with their ordinary and natural meaning, applying the usual rules of statutory interpretation.
+No further guidance is given in the Act, therefore, it will ultimately be for the courts to interpret the definition as to what a wild animal is.
+If the issue was to come before the courts, the courts will consider their ordinary and natural meaning, applying the usual rules of statutory interpretation.

-The Department for Environment, Food and Rural Affairs (DEFRA) has recognised the problems in defining what is a wild animal and has issued some guidance as to what animals they consider to be covered by the Act.
-However, such guidance is not legally binding.
+The Department for Environment, Food and Rural Affairs (DEFRA) has recognised the problems in defining what is a wild animal and has issued guidance as to what animals it considers to be covered by the Act.
+However, this guidance is not legally binding.

 What amounts to an “exhibition to the public”?

-For the purpose of defining “public” DEFRA’s view is that it is appropriate to adopt the meaning given in the Shorter Oxford Dictionary – that if a zoo is only open to members of a private club or organisation, it may fall outside of the Act.
+For the purpose of defining “public”, DEFRA’s view is that it is appropriate to adopt the meaning given in the Shorter Oxford Dictionary – that if a zoo is only open to members of a private club or organisation, it may fall outside of the Act.